Regulation & Legislation

-On June 5, 2019, the Securities and Exchange Commission (SEC) released final rules — scheduled to take effect on June 30, 2020 — to regulate investment advice provided by brokers to any customers who invest for personal, family, or household purposes.
-At 1,363 pages, it’s the most significant change to the regulation of investment advice since the much-discussed DOL Fiduciary rule.
-The general purpose, according to the SEC press release, is “to enhance and clarify the standards of conduct applicable to broker-dealers and investment advisers, help retail investors better understand and compare the services offered and make an informed choice of the relationship best suited to their needs and circumstances.”
+On June 30, 2020, the Securities and Exchange Commission (SEC) made rules effective that regulate investment advice provided by brokers to any customers who invest for personal, family or household purposes.
+At 1,363 pages, it’s the most significant change to the regulation of investment advice since the much-discussed Department of Labor (DOL) fiduciary rule.
+The general purpose, according to the SEC press release is “to enhance and clarify the standards of conduct applicable to broker-dealers and investment advisers, help retail investors better understand and compare the services offered and make an informed choice of the relationship best suited to their needs and circumstances.”

-To that end, the centerpiece of the rules is Regulation Best Interest (Reg BI), which requires broker-dealers to recommend only financial products or accounts (such as rollover IRAs) that are in their clients’ best interests, and to clearly disclose any potential conflicts of interest and financial incentives the broker-dealer may have with those products.
-“Regulation Best Interest will enhance the broker-dealer standard of conduct beyond existing suitability obligations,” announced the Commission, “and make it clear that a broker-dealer may not put its financial interests ahead of the interests of a retail customer when making recommendations.”
+To that end, the centerpiece of the rules is Reg BI, which requires broker-dealers to recommend only financial products or accounts (such as rollover IRAs) that are in their clients’ best interests, and to clearly disclose any potential conflicts of interest and financial incentives the broker-dealer may have with those products.
+The SEC announced, “Regulation Best Interest will enhance the broker-dealer standard of conduct beyond existing suitability obligations and make it clear that a broker-dealer may not put its financial interests ahead of the interests of a retail customer when making recommendations.”

 Formerly, broker-dealers were not required to disclose potential conflicts of interest when recommending investment products or strategies, unlike investment advisers, who act as fiduciaries for their clients.